microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-conditional-flow.md

 In Prompt flow, we support control logic by activate config, like if-else, switch.
 Activate config enables conditional execution of nodes within your flow, ensuring that specific actions are taken only when the specified conditions are met.

-This guide will help you learn how to create a conditional flow using activate config.
+This guide will help you learn how to develop a conditional flow using activate config.

 ## Prerequisites